Legit-Labs/legitify/README.md

 LEGITIFY_TOKEN=<your_token> legitify analyze --org org1,org2 --namespace organization,member
 ```
 ## GitLab Cloud/Server Support
+1. As mentioned in the previous section, you need to be an owner of at least one GitLab group.
+Otherwise, you can still use the tool if you're an admin of at least one project inside a group, in which case you'll be able to see only repository-related policies results.
+2. legitify requires a GitLab personal access token (PAT) to analyze your resources successfully, which can be either provided as an argument (`-t`) or as an environment variable (`LEGITIFY_TOKEN`).
+  The PAT needs the following scopes for full analysis:
+    ```
+    read_api, read_user, read_repository, read_registry
+    ```
+  See [Creating a Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) for more information.
 To run legitify against GitLab Cloud set the scm flag to gitlab `--scm gitlab`, to run against GitLab Server you need to provide also SERVER_URL:

 ```sh